Skip to content

 Most “car harnesses” don’t actually protect your dog in a crash – they’re regular harnesses with a seatbelt loop, which fails in crash testing.
 The Sleepypod Mini is one of the few harnesses that has passed Center for Pet Safety crash testing at the same level as child car seats.

 Is it overkill for most people?
 Probably.
-The American Veterinary Medical Association (AVMA) estimates that 80%+ of dogs ride unrestrained in cars, and the actual statistical risk of injury is small.
+A 2010 AAA survey found that while most drivers recognise the danger of an unrestrained pet, only about 16% actually use a restraint.
 But for a dog you actually want to keep safe, the Sleepypod is the gold standard.

 Cost is high ($80-100) but you’re paying for actual safety engineering, not marketing.